Poaq-codes/plexRename/README.md

 # plexRename
 Renames shows for Plex compatibility

-Requires shows to be in correct numeric order, or they will be incorrectly relabeled.
+Requires shows and folders to be in correct alphanumeric order, or they will be incorrectly relabeled.